Li-Tian/neo/Documentation/articles/consensus/consensus_protocol.md

   2. After receiving the `consensus` message, node B firstly process the received consensus message and then forwards it.
 Before forwarding the consensus message, it sends an `inv` message which carries the hash data of the `payload` of the `consensus` message (to node C).

-  3. If the node C has already received the data corresponding to the hash, or has repeatedly obtained the same `inv` message within a short period of time, it does not process the message; otherwise, it proceeds to step 4.
+  3. If the node C has already known the data corresponding to the hash, it does not process the inv message.
+Otherwise, it proceeds to step 4.

-  4. C broadcasts the `getdata` message to the outside, with the hash data in the `inv` message.
+  4. Node C sends a `getdata` message to node B, with the hash data in the `inv` message.

-  5. After receiving the `getdata` message, node B sends a `consenus` message to node C.
+  5. After receiving the `getdata` message, node B sends a `consensus` message to node C.

   6. After receiving the `consensus` message, the node C triggers the consensus module to process the message, and forwards the consensus message, and then returns to step 2.